mvfki/cstr/README.md

 ## Usage

 ### str Operations
-Just use it in the same way as you deal with `str` object.
+Just use it in the same way as you deal with normal `str` objects.
-> **TODO** say more

 ### Coloring
+- Use `cstr()` to color text.
-`cstr.__str__()` method returns the raw string with terminal understandable prefix and suffix so that it automatically turns out to be colored.
-To fetch the raw string only, use `cstr.str`.
+- Use `cstr.__str__()` to obtain the raw string with the Unix coloring prefix and suffix.
+- Use `cstr.str` to get the raw string.

 ## Example
-Run the example script in your command line terminal.
+Run this example script in your terminal/command line to see Cstr in action!
 ```python
 from cstr import cstr

 s = cstr('Hello world!', 'rgbrgbrgbrgb')
 print(s)
 print(s.upper())
 for word in s.split():
     print(word)
 ```
+## Demo
 ![Demo](https://github.com/mvfki/cstr/raw/master/DEMO.png)